unicode-org/icu/tools/multi/j/jvm/readme.txt

+#
+# Copyright (C) 2017 and later: Unicode, Inc. and others.
+# License & terms of use: http://www.unicode.org/copyright.html
+#
 # Copyright (c) 2008-2013 IBM Corp. and Others.
 All Rights Reserved

 Put '.sh' files in this dir , locally, to be used for Java version bringup